janus-idp/backstage-plugins/plugins/rbac-backend/docs/apis.md

 ## Conditions

 The Backstage permission framework provides conditions, and the RBAC backend plugin supports this feature.
 Conditions work like content filters for Backstage resources (provided by plugins).
-The RBAC backend plugin checks if a user has access to a particular resource.
-If the user has access to the resource, the RBAC backend API delegates the condition for this resource to the corresponding plugin by plugin ID.
+The RBAC backend API stores conditions assigned to the role in the database.
+When a user requests access to the frontend resources, the RBAC backend API searches for corresponding conditions and delegates the condition for this resource to the corresponding plugin by its plugin ID.
+If a user was assigned to multiple roles, and each of these roles contains its own condition, the RBAC backend merges conditions using the anyOf criteria.

 The corresponding plugin analyzes conditional parameters and makes a decision about which part of the content the user should see.
 Consequently, the user can view not all resource content but only some allowed parts.
-The RBAC backend plugin supports conditions on a generic level - conditions are bound to all roles but none to specific roles.
+The RBAC backend plugin supports conditions bounded to the RBAC role.

-A Backstage condition consists of a parameter or an array of parameters joined by criteria.
+A Backstage condition can be a simple condition with a rule and parameters.
+But also a Backstage condition could consists of a parameter or an array of parameters joined by criteria.
 The list of supported conditional criteria includes:

 - allOf
 - anyOf